Jazz Samba Encore!

-Jazz Samba Encore! is a bossa nova album by Stan Getz and Luiz Bonfá, released on the Verve label.
-It is bossa nova in a slower groove.
-It contains a mix of Jobim standards as well as originals from Bonfá.
-Performers also include Antonio Carlos Jobim and vocalist Maria Toledo, Bonfá's wife.
-The painting on the cover is a piece by the influential New York based abstract expressionist Olga Albizu from Puerto Rico.
+Jazz Samba Encore! is a studio album by American saxophonist Stan Getz and Brazilian guitarist Luiz Bonfá, released by Verve Records in April 1963.
+The album's style is bossa nova in a slower groove.
+It contains a mix of Antônio Carlos Jobim standards as well as originals by Bonfá.
+Performers also include Jobim and vocalist Maria Helena Toledo, Bonfá's wife.
+The cover features an abstract expressionist painting by the New York-based Olga Albizu from Puerto Rico.